itscodenation/curriculum-15-16/units/7-commandline/sessions/1-commandline/README.md

 ### Closing

-Today, you learned about the command line.
-This is important because the command line lets us talk to the computer in a defined and quick way.
-Also, the command line has not changed in decades and shows no signs of changing in the future.
+Today, you learned about the **command line**.
+This is important because the **command line** lets us talk to the computer in a defined and quick way.
+Also, the **command line** has not changed in decades and shows no signs of changing in the future.

 ###How to Submit